KesPatil/ALK_files_2021_PNAS/README.md

 </p>

 <p align="justify">
 In the folder F_metad we have the scripts required to run the metadynamics.
 Please note: Metadynamics has to be run using the output .gro and .cpt files of the unbiased MD  simulations.
-The folder containts the .mdp file, plumed.dat, topol.top, and .itp files <br />
+The folder contains the .mdp file, plumed.dat and the reference active and inactive ALK alpha Carbons structure files <br />
 </p>

 <p align="justify">